julioalcazar/Notes/Algebra.md

 Rational number is any number that can be expressed as the quotient or fraction p/q of two integers.
 numerators/denominators

-Add/Subtract fractions:
+__Add/Subtract fractions__
 Step 1: Make sure the bottom numbers (the denominators) are the same.
-Step 2: Add/Subtract the top numbers (the numerators), put the answer over the denominator Step 3: Simplify the fraction (if needed)
+Step 2: Add/Subtract the top numbers (the numerators), put the answer over the denominator
+Step 3: Simplify the fraction (if needed)

+__Divide Fractions__
+Step 1.
+Turn the second fraction (the one you want to divide by) upside down (this is now a reciprocal).
+Step 2.
+Multiply the first fraction by that reciprocal
+Step 3.
+Simplify the fraction (if needed)